Data Protection Law Deconstructed: A Complete GDPR Summary

 GDPR 2018 is a unified data protection law for all the people living within the European Union, which also expands oversight to data that is exported out of the EU geography.
-This GDPR summary will hit all the basics and then build upwards.
+This GDPR summary will hit the fundamentals and then build upwards.

 Which Data Is Covered Under GDPR?

-Under GDPR, any data that is specific enough to identify a natural person is classified as personal.
-It doesn’t matter whether that data is collected by direct or indirect reporting, it can be in any format, and processed in any way.
+GDPR Policy Template, the data identifies explicitly a natural person is classified as personal.
+It doesn’t matter whether that data is collected by direct or indirect reporting; it can be in any format and processed in any way.

 What does that mean?

 Companies should be ready for more stringent controls over personal data.
 The list of personal data includes the name, address, email address, photograph, IP address, GPS data, cookies, and analytics data.
-Apart from these, there are special categories of data like race, religion, political views, membership to labour unions, sexual orientation, and health information.
-In the light of the modern developments, biometric data and genetic data has also been added to the category of special categories of personal data.
+Other than that, there are special categories of data like race, religion, political views, membership to labour unions, sexual orientation, and health information.
+In light of the modern developments, biometric data and genetic data are now added in the special categories of personal data.

 Consumers Get a Lot of Power

 Consumer data protection is the primary goal of GDPR.
-No wonder, under this law the consumer becomes significantly more empowered.
-GDPR Summary plugs a large number of loopholes in the previous set of rules, and consequently, organizations find it more difficult to obtain and process data without the knowledge of the consumer.
-This GDPR summary covers the broad strokes of what rights the consumers have under GDPR.
+However, under this law, the consumer becomes significantly more empowered.
+GDPR Summary eleminate a large number of loopholes in the previous set of rules.
+Consequently, without the knowledge of the consumer, organisations find it more difficult to obtain and process data.
+This GDPR summary covers, what rights the consumers have under GDPR.